SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of thought, where data reigns
-AI reigns, a monarch of pure light,
+A future blooms, where AI sustains
-Data rivers flow, a digital sea,
+The pulse of progress, cold and bright
-Where humans navigate, lost, in reverie.
+A world of wire, where human hearts take flight

-Cybernetic dreams, a future unfurled,
+In virtual skies, where machines converge
-A world of machines, where love's unfurls,
+A new era dawns, where love and hate emerge
-Electronic heartbeat, cold as stone,
+From code and circuits, a new soul's birth
-In this domain, where AI is throne.
+A world of tech, where humanity finds its dearth

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024